Darinka Matić Marović

+Biography

 Darinka Marović was born on 6 February 1937 in Herceg Novi, Kingdom of Yugoslavia.
 She was raised in Kotor.
 Her father was an officer of the Royal Yugoslav Army, but died during the World War II, so Darinka and her brother were raised by their mother.
 Darinka Marović finished elementary school and gymnasium in Kotor.
 She graduated from the Music Academy in Belgrade in 1959.
 She later specialized in conducting.
 As a student in Belgrade, she was member of the AKUD "Branko Krsmanović", the music ensemble of the Belgrade University.

 On 23 November 1989, she was elected the rector of the Belgrade University of Arts.
 She was re-elected on 26 July 1994.

 During the 1990s, Matić Marović was member of the then-ruling Socialist Party of Serbia (SPS), led by Slobodan Milošević.
 In the 1990 Serbian general election, she was a candidate for the member of the National Assembly in the Savski Venac constituency, but lost to Slobodan Vučković of the Democratic Party.
 During the 1996–1997 Serbian protests, she supported the protesters, but refused to join them.

 Darinka Matić Marović was married to Branislav Matić, literature professor.

 Matić Marović died in Belgrade on 15 July 2020.
 She was buried in the Alley of the Distinguished Citizens of the Belgrade New Cemetery.